 In December 2012, we executed a term loan agreement with Capital Royalty Partners II L.P. and Capital Royalty Partners II - Parallel Fund "A" L.P., together, Capital Royalty Partners, providing us access to up to \$45 million under the arrangement, of which \$30 million was available in January 2013, and an additional amount up to \$15 million is available upon our achievement of a revenue-based milestone if achieved during 2013.
 Subject to our achievement of the revenue-based milestone, we can elect to draw any amount between \$8 million and \$15 million at our discretion.
 In January 2013, \$30 million was drawn under the agreement, the proceeds of which were used to repay all amounts outstanding under our \$5 million loan from Silicon Valley Bank.
 As of September 30, 2013, we did not have the ability to draw the additional amount.
-In October 2013, we notified Capital Royalty Partners that we achieved the milestones required to draw the additional \$15 million based on our performance through September 30, 2013.
-Subject to Capital Royalty Partners' confirmation of our milestone achievement, we may elect to draw the additional \$15 million in the future.
 The loan accrues interest at an annual rate of 14%.
 Interest-only payments are due quarterly at March 31, June 30, September 30 and December 31 of each year during 2013 and 2014.
 Thereafter, in addition to interest accrued during the period, quarterly payments must also include an amount equal to the outstanding principal at December 31, 2014 divided by the remaining number of quarters prior to the maturity of the loan, which is December 31, 2017.
-If Capital Royalty Partners confirms we have achieved the revenue milestone, the interest only payment period would be extended to December 31, 2015, and thereafter, in addition to interest accrued during the period, the quarterly payments must also include an amount equal to the outstanding principal at December 31, 2015 divided by the remaining number of quarters prior to the end of the term of the loan.
+If we achieve the revenue milestone, the interest only payment period would be extended to December 31, 2015, and thereafter, in addition to interest accrued during the period, the quarterly payments must also include an amount equal to the outstanding principal at December 31, 2015 divided by the remaining number of quarters prior to the end of the term of the loan.
 While interest on the loan is accrued at 14% per annum, we may elect to make interest-only payments at 11.5% per annum.
 If we make such an election, the unpaid interest is added to the principal of the loan and is subject to accruing interest.
 We have not elected to utilize this loan feature.
 The agreement provides for prepayment fees of 5% of the outstanding balance of the loan if the loan is repaid prior to April 1, 2014.
 The prepayment fee is reduced 1% per year for each subsequent year until maturity.
 The loan is collateralized by all of our assets.
 Additionally, the terms of the term loan agreement contain various affirmative and negative covenants.
-Among them, we must attain minimum annual revenues of \$25 million in 2014, \$75 million in 2015 and \$100 million thereafter.
+Among them, we must attain minimum annual revenues of \$25 million in 2013, \$50 million in 2014, \$75 million in 2015 and \$100 million thereafter.
 At December 31, 2012 and September 30, 2013, we were in compliance with all of the covenants.
 We expect to meet the minimum annual revenue covenant of \$25 million in 2013.
-In the event of our breach of the agreement, we may not be allowed to draw additional amounts under the agreement, and we may be required to repay an
+In the event of our breach of the agreement, we may not be allowed to draw additional amounts under the agreement, and we may be required to repay any outstanding amounts earlier than anticipated.